x5e/gink/javascript/markdown/index.md

 Create a new Google Cloud project,<br>
 Configure the consent screen,<br>
 Configure a new credential and save the id and secret<br>
-**IMPORTANT**: Add 'http://localhost:8080/oauth2callback' and (if applicable) 'https://yourginkserver.com/oauth2callback' the Authorized Redirect URIs.<br>
+**IMPORTANT**: Add 'http://localhost:8080/oauth2callback' and (if applicable) 'https://yourginkserver.com/oauth2callback' to Authorized Redirect URIs.<br>
 Put the client id and client secret in these ENV variables:<br>
 OAUTH_CLIENT_ID=your_client_id<br>
 OAUTH_CLIENT_SECRET=your_client_secret<br>